juanmanuel96/flask-mongodb/docs/cli.md

 ### shift

 The shift CLI group is used to generate database shift.
-In Flask-MongoDB database shifting is the concept of altering the database either by creating it or modifying an existing one.
-The CLI tool was born to satisfy this need of the package.
+In Flask-MongoDB, database shifting is the concept of altering a collection either by creating it or modifying an existing one.
+One or more collections can be shifted in a single run.
+The CLI tool was born to satisfy this requirement of the package.
 This command cannot run alone on its own it has a set of subcommands that make the use of shifting possible.

 #### start-db

 This command creates databases to be used by your application.
-It should be ran once the databases have been defined in the configurations of the application.
-Models do not have to be created before hand to create the database, it would be ideal but not necessary.
+It should be executed once the databases have been defined in the configurations of the application.
+Models do not have to be created beforehand to create the database, it would be ideal but not necessary.
 The `start-db` command has an option for specifying a model to be created.

 Please note that with this package you can run your application without explicitly creating a database, but once you stop the application all data will be lost.
 This command must be run whenever a new model group has been created.